KampinKarl1/Simple-Inventory/README.md

 Use this simple inventory, crafting, mining, and pickup system for prototyping your game.

+--Update (Feb 24, 2021)--
+Added Item drops and fixed a huge import issue where Craftables pointed to null ingredients.

 ----------Assets and Project Settings------------

 I mixed up the folders on this repo and folders that should be in Assets are spread out in this repository with Project Settings mixed